nus-cs2103/website-base/_markbind/headers/header.md

-{% from "schedule/index.md" import weeks, current_week with context %}
+{% from "schedule/index.md" import current_week with context %}
+{% from "common/macros.njk" import get_week_start_date with context %}

 <header class="header-fixed">
 {% if current_week == "-1" %}
 <div class="w-100 p-1 bg-warning text-center"><md>**This site is not ready yet!
 The updated version will be available soon.**</md></div >